bodhigautam/fenxu_docs_20160719/fenxu_docs_20160719/authentication_service.md

 3. Clean the wrapper layer code in current OPS build code.

 ## Overall design
-Overall design of Authentication Service is like following shows:
+Overall design of Authentication Service (shorten as AS) is like following shows:
 ![overall workflow](images/authentication_service_overall_workflow.png)

+### AS feature I - provide user profile
+1. Other services call AS with service access key (provided by AS and share to trusted service) and user id
+2. AS service provides the user profile to the calling service

+### AS feature II - provide user permission check
+1. Other service call AS with service access key and user id
+2. AS service provides user's permission to the calling service

+##